Welcome to today's edition of the Rush 24-7 podcast.

 With U.S. aimed the wrong way, most want new leaders.

-Now, say here we have the CBS today, which does the same thing at NBC did yesterday.
+Now, say, here we have the CBS today, which does the same thing at NBC did yesterday.

-We spent a lot of time yesterday talking about how the recent NBC news poll was spun to emphasize Congress's low approval ratings and everything else, rather than report on Obama's record low numbers.
+We spent a lot of time yesterday talking about how the recent NBC News poll was spun to emphasize Congress's low approval ratings and everything else rather than report on Obama's record low numbers.

 And today we have more of the same from the AP.

-In fact, the AP didn't even mention Obama's name until the 13th paragraph, and even then they only mention it to say that Congress's approval rating is even lower than Obama's.
+And even then, they only mention it to say that Congress's approval rating is even lower than Obama's.

 Congress has checked.

-This is the way this story begins.
+This is the way this story begins, AP poll, Jennifer Aguesta.

 Congress has checked out, and the American people have noticed.